sidekiq-cron/sidekiq-cron/README.md

 Sidekiq::Cron::Job.load_from_array array
 ```

-Bang-suffixed methods will remove jobs that are not present in the given hash/array, update jobs that have the same names, and create new ones when the names are previously unknown.
+Bang-suffixed methods will
+remove jobs where source is `schedule` and are not present in the given hash/array,
+update jobs that have the same names,
+and create new ones when the names are previously unknown.

 ```ruby
 Sidekiq::Cron::Job.load_from_hash! hash